-The RYDE Program helps young people who live within the City of Mandurah and may be experiencing barriers completing their compulsory log book hours.
-This could be because you don’t have access to a suitable vehicle, or someone with 4 years’ experience to accompany you.
+The RYDE Program helps young people who live in the City of Mandurah who are experiencing barriers completing their compulsory log book hours.

 The RYDE sessions are about gaining experience and improving skill rather than the initial stage of ‘learning to drive’.